Recruiting on wheels: a remote recruiter’s adventure16 min read

 Now, I’ve been back in the office for about two months and I realize that I’m back in a routine.
 I definitely did not have that when I was working remotely.
 I need to be ok with it but I did like that my routine changed a lot.

 Working in a team is a big one.
 Working at bol.com, I have an amazing team of people around me almost every day.
 It’s so much fun.
 On the other hand, you definitely work less efficiently.
 Seeing people is nice and it’s fun, sometimes it challenges you even but you also work less efficiently.

-Impact is the last one.
-As a remote recruiter, you can have impact in hiring people but it’s a very independent role.
+The impact is the last one.
+As a remote recruiter, you can have an impact on hiring people but it’s a very independent role.
 Now working at bol.com in a team, together, we are figuring out how to scale the IT department.
 So it’s a much more strategic role, that probably could not have been done remotely.
 It’s the difference between making a person-by-person impact and making a more long-term organizational impact.
 Both are fun but different.

 Are there particular jobs or positions that remote work is more suitable for?
 Some that are not as suitable?

 I think being a recruitment manager, well, every management position is difficult to do remotely.
 My advice would be: if you’re considering remote work, think about what you want to do with your career.
 Because if you want to become a manager, you need to be there and people need to see you.
 So I wouldn’t recommend remote work for those sort of positions.

 I think it’s also difficult for product owners to work remotely because you have to be with your team and then you also have to be with the business.
 Basically, all positions where you’re the bridge between the business and IT/tech teams, it’s not really ideal for remote work.

 Any job where you have a specialism, like online marketing or recruitment, those are very suitable for remote work.
 You see some software engineers now working from Bali, which is nice.

 How do you ensure you really get to know your candidates remotely?